coding-to-music/mern-project-case-study/README.md

-## Project Case study MERN app to document apps
+## Project Case study MERN app to document apps calling GitHub API

+The note taking functionality does not work.

+Search for text and the GitHub API returns data that are displayed using cards.

 ## mern-project-case-study